 ... flattened, pressed muscle fibers from the hind leg or back of animals.

-The term "schnitzel" is also a euphemism for animal products that softens the unpleasant feeling of eating body parts of a sentient being.
+The term schnitzel is also a euphemism used with animal products to mitigate the unpleasant sensation of eating body parts of a sentient creature.

 16. bycatch

-... instead of unintentionally caught, suffering and killed animals.
+... instead of unintentionally trapped, suffering and killed animals.

-In the fishing industry, for example, sharks, dolphins, sea turtles, whales, seals or birds usually end up in the nets, although other animals should actually be caught.
-These animals, which often die in the nets, are euphemistically dismissed as bycatch and imply that it is okay to kill animals for human consumption.
+In the fishing industry, sharks, dolphins, sea turtles, whales, seals or birds, for example, usually end up in the nets, although other animals should actually be caught.
+These animals, which often die in the nets, are euphemistically dismissed as bycatch, implying that it is okay to kill animals for human consumption.

 17. slaughter maturity